sniphpets/sniphpets-symfony/README.md

 # sniphpets-symfony

 This repository contains [Symfony](http://symfony.com) snippets for the Vim.
-This snippets were inspired by [ultisnips-php](https://github.com/algotech/ultisnips-php).
+This snippets were inspired by [ultisnips-php](https://github.com/algotech/ultisnips-php), but this snippets more smart, because they try to guess what are you want and have many configuration settings.

 ## Installation